Anything-Code/internet-and-network-technologies/README.md

 ### Redirector (Requester)

-- The Redirector is a protocol, working with Computer opertingsystems and network clients.
+- The Redirector is a protocol, working with Computer Operating-systems and network clients.
 NOT with specialised applications!

 - Apple File Protocol
 - NetBIOS Extended User Interface (NetBEUI)